TriplyDB/Documentation/docs/ratt/index.md

 Specifically, CSV/TSV does not allow the type of values to be specified.
 All values have type `'string'`.

 This is specifically an issue when tabular data contains numeric information.
 Such numeric information will only be available as strings.
-These strings must be explictly transformed to number in RATT (see the [`change` function](#change)).
+These strings must be explicitly transformed to number in RATT (see the [`change` function](#change)).

 More advanced tabular formats like [Microsoft Excel](#xlsx) *are* able to store the types of values.